On the Total Curvature and Betti Numbers of Complex Projective Manifolds: Total Curvature and the Geometry of Complex Projective Hypersurfaces

 On the other hand, $\frac{(K - 4)^{2} + 4}{6-K}$ is asymptotic, as $K \rightarrow -\infty$, to a line with slope $-1$.
 It is straight-forward to check that the linear function $f(K) = 6 - K$ gives an upper bound for $\frac{(K - 4)^{2} + 4}{6-K}$ for all $K \leq 4$, with equality when $K = 4$, and that this is the best linear upper bound possible, in that a line with greater slope or smaller intercept will no longer give an upper bound for $\frac{(K - 4)^{2} + 4}{6-K}$ for all $K \in (-\infty, 4]$.
 We then have: \\

 \end{proof}

 Hulin proved in \cite{Hu} that if a K\"ahler-Einstein metric on a compact complex manifold is induced by a holomorphic embedding into complex projective space, then the metric has positive scalar curvature.
 In particular, the only constant-curvature metrics on plane algebraic curves, with $K \equiv K_{d}$, occur on curves of degree $1$, and on curves of degree $2$ which are isometric (and thus congruent, by Calabi's theorem) to the curve in Example \ref{fermatconic}.
-Other than for these curves, the first inequality in Proposition \ref{curveestimate} is strict.
-The second inequality in Proposition \ref{curveestimate} is strict except for degree $1$ curves. \\
+Other than for these curves, the lower bound for $\mathcal{T}(\Sigma_{d})$ in Proposition \ref{curveestimate} is strict.
+The upper bound in Proposition \ref{curveestimate} is strict except for degree $1$ curves. \\

 A smooth degree $d$ curve in $\C P^{2}$ whose curvature is nearly constant will have total absolute curvature close to the lower bound $2d^{2} - 4d + 4$ in Proposition \ref{curveestimate}.
 The equivalent statement for the upper bound $2d^{2}$ seems harder to formulate.
 For example, it is shown by Vitter in \cite{Vi} that the degree $d$ Fermat curve $z_{0}^{d} + z_{1}^{d} + z_{2}^{d} = 0$, for $d \geq 3$, has $3d$ points at which its sectional curvature is maximal, equal to $4$.
 This shows that for curves of arbitrarily high degree, one cannot replace the linear upper bound $6 - K$ in the proof of Proposition \ref{curveestimate} by a stronger upper bound, even though for any $\epsilon > 0$, a better linear upper bound is available for $K$ confined to the interval $(-\infty, 4 - \epsilon]$. \\